CTSteven/StockLiteBoard/README.md

 ~ ~ ~ So, don't use this application in real market decision ! ! ! ~ ~ ~

-Some experts have developed models and software applications to solve financial market challenges , like the true story introduced in this book ["The Man Who Solved the Market"](https://www.amazon.com/Man-Who-Solved-Market-Revolution/dp/073521798X) , but no tech detail are covered in that book.
-It's a big vision many people study and work hard to approach to .
+Some experts have already developed models and software to solve financial market challenges, like the true story introduced in this book ["The Man Who Solved the Market"](https://www.amazon.com/Man-Who-Solved-Market-Revolution/dp/073521798X).
+Though that book touch on lightly about tech details, may still get some ideas to follow .

 ---